Society of the United States

 Its chief early influences came from English and Irish settlers of colonial America.
-British culture, due to colonial ties with Britain that spread the English language, legal system and other cultural inheritances, had a formative influence.
+British culture, due to colonial ties with Britain that spread the English language, legal system, and other cultural inheritances, had a formative influence.
 Other important influences came from other parts of Europe.

-The United States has often been thought of as a melting pot, but recent developments tend towards cultural diversity, pluralism and the image of a salad bowl rather than a melting pot.
+The United States has often been thought of as a melting pot, but recent developments tend towards cultural diversity, pluralism, and the image of a salad bowl rather than a melting pot.
 Due to the extent of American culture there are many integrated but unique social subcultures within the United States.
-The cultural affiliations an individual in the United States may have commonly depend on social class, political orientation and a multitude of demographic characteristics such as religious background, occupation and ethnic group membership.
+The cultural affiliations an individual in the United States may have commonly depend on social class, political orientation, and a multitude of demographic characteristics such as religious background, occupation, and ethnic group membership.
 The strongest influences on American culture came from northern European cultures, most prominently from Britain, Ireland, and Germany.

+Race and Ancestry

+Race in the United States is based on physical characteristics and skin color and has played an essential part in shaping American society even before the nation's conception.

+Today, the U.S. Department of Commerce's Census Bureau recognizes five races: